Jonosenior/enumerable_methods/README.md

 Specifically, this project includes my versions of #each, #each_with_index, #select, #all?, #any?, #none?, #count, #map (#collect) and #inject (#reduce).

+This is a project from [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks).

 ## Installation

 <!-- Open your terminal/command line.
 Navigate to the directory where you want this project to live.
 Type: